junxit/us-congress-bills-114/metadata.md

 - 2015-03-10 — Introduced in House
 - 2015-03-10 — Introduced in House
 - 2015-03-10 — Referred to the House Committee on Oversight and Government Reform.
+- 2015-05-19 — Ordered to be Reported by Unanimous Consent.
+- 2015-06-15 — Considered under suspension of the rules. (consideration: CR H4359-4360)
+- 2015-06-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1350.
+- 2015-06-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-15 — Mr. Walker moved to suspend the rules and pass the bill.
+- 2015-06-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4359)
+- 2015-06-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4359)